- 1.2K

 Solvang California

 Solvang is a tourist attraction you do not want to miss.
 A 30-minute drive from Santa Barbara takes you to a Danish Village in Wine Country.
 Solvang has Danish Bakeries, quaint little shops, and wine-tasting rooms.
-It is a tourist stop, yes, it is, and it is definitely worth visiting.
+It is a tourist stop, yes, it is, and it is worth visiting.

 Neverland Los Olivos